top of page

 Perhaps my favorite method of organization, the pile, speaks doubly in Ancient Stack.

-Dirt piled up for ages and pressed into stone only to be cut by some mammal into a funny shape .
-What a messy discipline.
+Dirt piled up, layered for ages and pressed into stone only to be cut by silly mammal into a funny shape.

 (